austinvhuang/pytorch-sqlite/README.md

-# Pytorch Sqlite Dataloader Example
+# Example using Sqlite with a Pytorch Dataset Interface

 This repo demonstrates using sqlite used as a backend for pytorch's `Torch.utils.data.Dataset` interface.